-INSTRUCTOR TRAINING/LEARNING LEADER PROGRAM TESTING AND GRADING PROCEDURE
+TEACHER TRAINING PROGRAM TESTING AND GRADING PROCEDURE

-The following testing and grading procedures are incorporated into the instructor 750-hour courses:
+The following testing and grading procedures are incorporated into the teacher training 500-hour course:

-- Students must receive a grade of 75% or higher on each theory exam (for 750-hour course only).
-Theory exams cover a review of the Milady's Master Educator Student Course Book. - 2 Students must receive 75% or higher on each final exam; final exams cover a complete overview of Milady's Master Educator Student Course Book.
+- Students must receive a grade of 80% or higher on each theory exam.
+Theory exams cover a review of Milady's Master Educator Student Course Book. - 2 Students must receive 80% or higher on the practical exam, which covers the practical application of teaching procedures.